 A student who has successfully completed this subject will:

-- Have an advanced and integrated understanding of the legal principles and mechanisms that can be used to avoid, mitigate and respond to natural disasters and adapt to climate change, including recent developments in this emerging field of law and practice
+- Have an advanced and integrated understanding of the legal principles and mechanisms that can be used to avoid, mitigate and respond to disasters and the measures to adapt to climate change, including recent developments in law and practice in response to COVID-19

-- Be able to critically examine, analyse, interpret and assess the effectiveness of these legal rules and mechanisms
+- Be able to critically examine, analyse, interpret and assess the effectiveness of disaster-relevant legal rules and risk management mechanisms

-- Be well equipped to compare and contrast legal approaches to disaster management and climate adaptation in a range of jurisdictions, including both developed and developing countries
+- Be well equipped to compare and contrast legal approaches to disaster management, pandemic responses and climate adaptation in a range of jurisdictions, including both developed and developing countries

-- Be able to engage effectively in debate regarding different approaches to natural disaster management and climate change adaptation
+- Be able to engage effectively in debate regarding different approaches to disaster management and climate change adaptation, and the impacts of pandemics on natural resources and infrastructure

-- Have a strong understanding of regimes for the management of natural disasters and trans-boundary harms in an international and human rights context
+- Have a strong understanding of regimes for the management of disasters and trans-boundary harms in an international law and human rights context

-- Have the cognitive and technical skills to independently examine, research and analyze existing and emerging legal issues relating to natural disasters and climate adaptation
+- Have the legal and technical skills to independently examine, research and analyze existing and emerging legal issues relating to disasters and climate adaptation

-- Have the communication skills to clearly articulate and convey complex information regarding natural disaster and climate adaptation law to relevant specialist and non-specialist audiences.
+- Have the communication skills to clearly articulate and convey complex information regarding disaster and climate adaptation law to relevant specialist and community audiences.